Why Think by Numbers?

 “If a nation expects to be ignorant and free, in a state of civilization, it expects what never was and never will be.” — Pee Wee Herman

 Elections are won and lost not primarily on “the issues” but on the values and emotions of the electorate, including the “gut feelings” that summarize much of what voters think and feel about a candidate or party.

-The goal in selecting any candidate is to choose the one that will maximize the overall well-being of the citizenry.
-If the neocortex were in charge, politicians would be selected solely based on:
+Ideally, the goal in selecting any candidate is to identify the individual most likely to maximize the overall well-being of the citizenry.
+If our neocortices were in charge, politicians would be selected solely based on three primary criteria.

-- INTELLIGENCE - The intelligence necessary to effectively identify and execute policies that maximize the general welfare of the populace.
+- INTELLIGENCE, which is necessary to effectively identify and execute policies that maximize the general welfare of the populace.
 The best way to measure intelligence would be for the candidates to take psychometric tests and make their scores public.

 - KNOWLEDGE - An immense level of knowledge over a wide range of issues (economics, history, science, etc.) is necessary to identify and properly execute optimal public policies.
 This could be evaluated through standardized testing of the candidates.